-Julia Meade, a theatrical, motion picture and television actress, is also well known as a frequent television and print commercial spokesperson.
+Julia Meade, a theatrical, motion picture and television actress, was also well known as a frequent television and print commercial spokesperson.

-Called America's first household name, she was seen weekly from 1953 to 1967 on The Ed Sullivan show in a Motorama format showing off dream cars of the 50s such as Lincoln and Mercury.
+Called America's first household name, she was seen weekly from 1953 to 1967 on Toast of the Town (The Ed Sullivan Show) in a Motorama format showing off dream cars of the 50s and 60s such as Lincoln and Mercury.

 |